Kreusada/Kreusada-Cogs/README.md

 ## Available cogs list

+**Cogs labelled with [Dev branch] have been moved there for a reason.
+They are either still in development, need rewriting, or a major flaw has been issued.
+Use these cogs at you're own risk, you're on your own if you make that choice.**

 | Cog Name        | Description                                                   | Author              | Type    |
 |-----------------|---------------------------------------------------------------|---------------------|---------|
 | advanceduptime  | Uptime but with additional statistics and inside an embed.    | Kreusada            | Utility |